 Parents criticize teacher for reading racial slur to kids at B.C. middle school

-A West Shore, B.C., mother says she was appalled when she heard that a teacher in her daughter's school district read a racial slur in class during Black History Month.
+A West Shore, B.C., mother says she was appalled when she heard that a teacher in her daughter's school district read the N-word aloud in class during Black History Month.

 Dominique Jacobs says she was the only Black kid in her class growing up, and that she was singled out and bullied because of it.
 Now she's concerned her daughter will go through the same thing.